heyayush/heyayush-v2/content/posts/2022-03-20_option-strategies.md

 ## Calendar Spread

+- View is neutral to slightly trending.
 - Sell Options in the Current Week.
 Buy Options in Next Week.
 - Try to create a net credit spread or net debit but more PoP.
-- Implement when you are expecting volatility to go up.
-And not to implement if Vix is already high.
+- Implement when IV is low and you are expecting volatility to go up but not too much directional movement.
+Hence not to implement if Vix is already high.
 - Strategy should be + vega.
 - Diagonal Calendar if you go for Iron Condor with hedges of next expiry.
 This will increase the profit if price falls within the range.
 - Good to create them on Wed and also exit on Wed.
+- MTM line is not that steep so we don't see that big MTM losses as compared to naked strangle.
+- Need highly liquid index like Nifty so that we can easily create poition in further away expiries as well.
+- January is a good month to create this strategy because since budget on 1st Feb so IV's increase as we approach 1st Feb.

 ### Calendar Ratio Spread